elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/general-guidelines.md

 !!! note "Development branch"

     Typically, `dev` is the name of the development branch in our projects.
-    In few cases (e.g., _this_ repository), there is no development branch and changes are merged immediately into the main branch, typically called `main`.
+    In a few cases (e.g., _this_ repository), there is no development branch and changes are merged immediately into the main branch, typically called `main`.